aiven/aiven-docs/docs/products/dragonfly/howto/migrate-ext-redis-df-console.md

 -   Click **Keep replicating** to maintain ongoing data synchronization.

 :::warning
-System updates or any configuration changes during replication may restart nodes and trigger a new database migration.
+System updates or any configuration changes during replication can restart nodes and trigger a new database migration.
 Before making any modifications, confirm that replication is either complete or stopped.
 :::

-:::note[Replication Mode Active?]
+:::note
-Newly added data to the original Redis database will continue to sync with your Aiven for Dragonfly service until you decide to stop replication.
+When replication mode is active, Aiven for Dragonfly ensures your data remains in sync, with continuous synchronization of new writes from the source database.
 :::

 ## Related pages